 Additionally, NTIA also requires that the CCWG-Accountability Proposal clearly document how it worked with the multistakeholder community, which options it considered in developing its Proposal, and how it tested these.

-Please Refer to Annex 14 – NTIA Requirements for the details of how the CCWG-Accountability meets these requirements.
+Please Refer to Annex 13 – Meeting NTIA’s Criteria for the IANA Stewardship Transition for the details of how the CCWG-Accountability meets these requirements.

 CWG-Stewardship Requirements